ngecom/ngbilling/README.md

 # ngbilling
-Telecom Billing for MVNO or Recurring Billing Business
+Telecom Billing and Rating for MVNO or Recurring Billing Business

 # Supported Business in Free version
   * Any Recurring Invoice Monthly Billing.